convicthacker/simple-discord-rpc/README.md

 ```
 ## Configuring the Program:

 Replace `'YOUR_CLIENT_ID'` with the client ID of your Discord application obtained from the Discord Developer Portal.
-Also, customize the program_name variable with the name of the program you're developing.
+Also, customize the `'program_name'` variable with the name of the program you're developing.

 ## How the program works: